-Master’s Degree Programme in Architecture provides you a broad understanding in fundamentals of architecture.
-The programme has focus in sustainability but it also covers all major fields of the profession from architectural and housing design to urban planning and restauration studies.
+Master’s Degree Program in Architecture provides you a broad understanding of fundamentals of architecture.
+The program has a focus on sustainability but it also covers all major fields of the profession from architectural and housing design to urban planning and restoration studies.

 Develop your thinking in inspirational and supportive atmosphere